 - Print 2 copies of the filled biodata form and attach 2 certified copies of your academic documents, 2 copies of all other relevant academic documents, 2 passport photos and the three referees’ letters of recommendation.

-- Submit in office No. 307; level 3 Senate Building Or email scanned copies of the mentioned documents to [email protected]copied to [email protected]
+- Submit in office No. 307; level 3 Senate Building Or email scanned copies of the mentioned documents to firstname.lastname@example.org to email@example.com

 CLOSING DATE FOR APPLICATIONS